Introduction to Horticulture

 - Identify and understand pest and disease management strategies

 Core course in the Gardening Specialization.
-Elective course in the Landscape Architecture Certificate.
+Elective course in the Landscape Architecture and Horticulture Certificates.
 Internet access required.
 Materials required.